 Every Noah Baumbach Film Ranked

 Noah Baumbach has a knack for presenting richly absurd characters dipping them in a bewildering puddle of reality, adding tee-spoons of screwball comedy that relinquish on their way to tell odd stories about hyper talkative characters.
 His films have underlying themes that pose coming of age elements, greatly powered by people trying to find themselves, but first understanding the fact that they need to find themselves.
 Noah has developed into a famed indie director who usually works with people he greatly trusts.
-From his collaborations with his friends in films like Kicking & Screaming to Ben Stiller’s confused witticism in Greenberg to his latest successful tryst with real life partner Greta Gerwig, Baumbach has come a long way.
-The following list ranks all his directed films from least to best:
+From his collaborations with his friends in films like Kicking & Screaming to Ben Stiller’s confused witticism in Greenberg to his latest successful tryst with real-life partner Greta Gerwig, Baumbach has come a long way.
+The following list ranks all his directed films (except Marriage Story – which is yet to release) from least to best:

 10. Highball